Law School AI Policies: What You Can (and Can't) Use AI For

 What you can do

-- ✓Use AI to check that your addendum is clear, concise, and factually consistent
+- ✓Use AI to check that your addendum is clear, concise, and internally consistent

 - ✓Ask AI about general best practices for structuring a C&F addendum